jadelandeg/news-API/README.md

   - Postgres must be 14.0 or higher

 - Installing dependencies :
-  Run NPM i to install the dependencies listed below: - dotenv - express - jest - jest-sorted - pg - pg-format - sorted - supertest
+  Run NPM i to install the dependencies listed below:

+  - dotenv
+  - express
+  - jest
+  - jest-sorted
+  - pg
+  - pg-format
+  - sorted
+  - supertest

 - Run NPM seed to seed a new local database

-- Run NPM test to run all of my tests, made using jest and supertest
+- Run NPM test to run all tests, made using jest and supertest

 - Create two files to allow the app to change between development and test environments